libresh/backups/README.md

 ## How it works

 It goes to every domain, run the `pre-backup` script if present (it is usually a database dump).
-Then it uses duplicity to save it locally and encrypted with the gpg key created during the install procedure.
+Then it uses duplicity to send it remotely (to an ssh endpoint for instance).

-At the end, it exposes the `local and encrypted backup folder` in read only to ssh.
-Another server can come and pull backups to increase redundancy.

 ## How to use